azimuttapp/azimutt/src/DataSources/AmlParser/README.md

   name
 ```

 Defined like this the type will be `unknown` but you can add it just after.
-If it has spaces in it, surround it with `"`:
+Again, if it has spaces, surround it with `"`:

 ```
 users